pj1607/Zykrr-Assignment/README.md

 ## Project Overview

-This project is a full-stack application that simulates an AI-powered support ticket triage system.
-It analyzes user-submitted support tickets using rule-based logic, categorizes them, assigns priority, detects urgency, and stores the results in a database.
+This project is a full-stack application that simulates a simple AI-powered support ticket triage system.
+It takes user-submitted support tickets, analyzes them using rule-based logic, classifies them into categories, assigns priority levels, detects urgency, and stores the results in a database.

-The goal is to automate ticket handling similar to real-world customer support systems used by companies.
+The idea behind this project is to mimic how real-world customer support systems automatically organize and prioritize incoming tickets.

 ---